Founded: January 12, 1777

 However, mission life was never without its dangers.

-In 1818, a French pirate, Hippolyte Bouchard, threatened the mission.
+In 1818, a Argentine pirate, Hippolyte de Bouchard, threatened the mission.
 The mission residents moved their herds and valuables inland several miles for over a month until the danger passed.
 The following year, a dispute with Mojave Indians became violent; two soldiers and ten Indians were killed.

 In the 1970s, the mission was the site of an extensive archeological expedition, which uncovered the remains of a 3,500 year old Indian village, as well as the foundations of early mission buildings.